Things to Do Storm Watching

 The force of nature is on full display in the fall and winter months in Tofino.
 Watch and listen for a complete symphony: the wailing wind, the tympany of waves crashing on rocky shores, and the percussion of rainfall.

 The power of a winter storm is awe-inspiring.
 Witnessing one from a safe vantage point is captivating, but confronting the lashing rain and billowing sea foam on the beach is unforgettable.
-Plan your visit for winter and experience the contrasts of the storm season with the warmth of cozy fireplace vignettes and welcoming locals.
+Plan your visit for winter and experience the contrasts of storm season with the warmth of cozy fireplace vignettes and welcoming locals.

 Beach safety